abpframework/abp/docs/en/UI/Blazor/Message.md

 ## Confirmation Message

-`IUiMessage.Confirm(...)` method can be used to get a confirmation from the user.
+`IUiMessageService.Confirm(...)` method can be used to get a confirmation from the user.

 **Example**